vinecopulib/vinecopulib/README.md

 cmake --build . --config Release cmake --build . --config Release --target install
 ```
 Instead of the `cmake --build` commands, the generated `vinecopulib.sln` file can be open in the Visual Studio GUI.
+Furthermore,
+as for linux systems, the third line can be replaced by
+ `cmake .. -DVINECOPULIB_SHARED_LIB=ON` to generate the source files in order
+ to compile vinecopulib in non-header-only mode.

 The following CMake flags (given with example values) will likely come handy:
 ```